muFunds

 The ISIN is a 12-character alphanumeric code used for unique identification of a security, as a result of normalizing its assigned national identifier.
 Its first two characters represent the issuing country, followed by nine alpha-numeric characters (the National Securities Identifying Number or NSIN) and one numerical check digit.

-• Morningstar ID (non-official name)
+• Morningstar IDs

 • Country or market ticker